Making the right food choices can help you keep your blood sugar levels under control.

 chewing gum.
 You can generally include some of them in your diet whenever you like.

-You can get more information about free foods on these
+You can get more information about free foods, and use the handy

 Keeping track of meal and snack times